samfalberg/Thingies/README.md

 # Thingies
-Little stupid thingies that don't deserve their own repository
+Little thingies that don't need their own repository